Wales’s New National Park Proposal

 In October and November 2023, we held an early engagement period to share the study area and listen to your views.
 The engagement period was publicised through our webpage, social media outlets plus local print and national news coverage on both the ITV and BBC evening news programmes.

 We were delighted to speak to over seven hundred people (619 in person and 105 online).
 We also received 966 questionnaire responses.
-We have carefully gone through the responses and a summary report is available here.
+We have carefully gone through the responses and a summary report is available below.

 Your browser does not support inline PDF viewing.
 Please download the PDF.